 - crowded living conditions, such as having children share the same bed

-- poor water supply (about one Indigenous person in six doesn’t have a drinkable water supply in the Northern Territory)
+- poor water supply (about one Aboriginal person in six doesn’t have a drinkable water supply in the Northern Territory)

 - living inland, since coastal populations can clean themselves by swimming in the sea

 - young age, since the infection is more common among preschool children.